 This chocolate avocado cake is probably the easiest chocolate cake ever!
 Indeed all you need are less than 10 simple ingredients and a blender

 Almond meal or almond flour both work well.

 Eggs – don’t substitute for flax egg, it wouldn’t work as well!

 Avocado – make sure you use ripe avocado and if unsure of your avocado size, check the amount of flesh in your avocado.
 Here in New Zealand, one avocado makes about 1/2 cup of avocado puree.

 Salt – don’t skip this, it adds a delicious balance in the frosting

 Vanilla – there’s no cake without a touch of vanilla right?

-It’s a two steps easy chocolate cake recipe.
-All you have to do is to blend the wet ingredients into a blender or food processor to make sure there is no lumps of avocado in your cake.
+It’s a two-step easy chocolate cake recipe.
+All you have to do is to blend the wet ingredients into a blender or food processor to make sure there are no lumps of avocado in your cake.
 Then, simply combine the dry and wet ingredients to form a consistent chocolate cake batter.

 How does it taste?

 Again, avocado doesn’t add flavor to baking.
 So, this avocado chocolate cake doesn’t taste like avocado at all!
 Plus, it only makes use of one ripe avocado in the cake batter.
-It means that the amount of avocado is very low and it will add just the right texture without aftertaste.
+It means that the amount of avocado is very low and it will add just the right texture without any aftertaste.
 It should be noted that you can use up to two avocados in baking.
 However, more avocado adds an intense fudgy texture closer to brownies.
 That’s why this avocado chocolate cake uses a combo of avocado and yogurt.
 In fact, this combo creates the best low-carb chocolate birthday cake.
-A delicious chocolate flavor, moist, airy and slightly fudgy with NO avocado flavor at all!
+A delicious chocolate flavor, moist, airy, and slightly fudgy with NO avocado flavor at all!

 Chocolate avocado frosting

 The frosting is optional but I highly recommend it!
 It tastes like a chocolate mousse and it’s the most decadent addition to this simple chocolate avocado cake.